UPPMAX/HPC-python/docs/isolated.rst

   $ pip freeze > requirements.txt

-- That includes also the global site packages if you included them with ``--system-site-packages``
+- That includes also the *system site packages* if you included them with ``--system-site-packages``
-- You can list only packages in the virtualenv by ``pip list --local``
+- You can list packages specific for the virtualenv by ``pip list --local``

 - So, creating a file from just the local environment::